OzzyGoylusun/SQL-RFM-Analysis-of-UK-Retailer/README.md

 ### Findings

-The analysis discrete results are summarised as follows:
+The analysis results are primarily summarised as follows:

-1. Approx. 15% of all customers have achieved a total Ultimate RFM Score of 125 or 100, considered **Champions**.
+1. Approx. 15% of all customers have achieved a total Ultimate RFM Score of 100 or 125, considered **Champions**.
-2. 96 customers out of 4335 have achieved 4 points on Recency, 3 points on Frequency and 4 points on Monetary, considered **Potential Loyalists**
+2. 96 customers out of 4335 have achieved 4 points on Recency, 3 points on Frequency and 4 points on Monetary, considered **Potential Loyalists**.
-3. There are nearly 200 valuable customers who scored less than 3 points on Recency, but scored 4 or 5 points on Frequency and Monetary, considered **At Risk Customers**
+3. There are nearly 200 valuable customers who scored less than 3 points on Recency, but scored 4 or 5 points on Frequency and Monetary, considered **At Risk Customers**.

 Please note that there were no repetititons/crossovers of customers amongst each customer segment analysed.